Baschdl/CloserLookFewShot/README.md

 To reproduce our experiments run [Experiments.ipynb](https://github.com/Baschdl/CloserLookFewShot/blob/master/Experiments.ipynb) on Colab.
 Or
 Clone this repo to local and run locally.

+For a more details have a look at our [report](https://github.com/Baschdl/CloserLookFewShot/blob/master/report.pdf).

 ## Enviroment
  - Python3